 Low-Volume Strength Training

 If you are up for it, consider trying light strength training exercises.
-Use lighter weights and reduce the duration of your workout.
+Use lighter weights and/or reduce the duration of your workout.
 Do not overexert yourself much as there is increased potential for an increase in strength.

 There are some activities that you should stay away from even though exercising has benefits.
 Do not do strenuous exercises or work out for prolonged periods.
 You may also want to avoid inversion-type yoga poses and cut back on intense cardio.